kentlouisetonino/knowledge-c-language/01-sololearn-introduction-to-C/01-basic-concepts/06-operators.md

 > - For example, an operation involving both floats and ints,
     the compiler will convert the `int` values to `float` values.

+> - When you want to force the result expression to a different
+    type you can perform explicit type conversion by `type casting`.

+> - Explicit type conversion, even when the compiler may do
+    automatic type conversion, is considered good programming style.